alirezadir/Production-Level-Deep-Learning/README.md

    * For *large companies:*
      * Development: Buy a 4x Turing-architecture PC per ML scientist or let them use V100 instances
      * Training/Evaluation: Use cloud instances with proper provisioning and handling of failures
+ * Cloud Providers:
+   * GCP: option to connect GPUs to any instance + has TPUs
+   * AWS:
 ### 2.2.
 Resource Management
   * Allocating free resources to programs
   * Resource management options: